Call of Duty: Black Ops 6: Development

 Treyarch and Raven Software co-developed Black Ops 6, with Raven leading production on the game's single-player campaign and Treyarch developing the multiplayer and Zombies modes.
 Activision Central Design, Activision Central Technology, Activision Shanghai, Beenox, Demonware, High Moon Studios, Infinity Ward, and Sledgehammer Games provided additional development work on the title, with Beenox also leading work on the Windows version.
+It is the seventh entry in Call of Dutys Black Ops sub-series, following Call of Duty: Black Ops Cold War (2020).

-The game boasts a four-year development cycle, the longest in Call of Duty history, and entered play-testing in 2022.
+The game had a four-year development cycle, the longest in Call of Duty history, and entered play-testing in 2022.
 According to associate design director Matt Scronce, the extended production allowed the developers to be "very intentional about what it means to be a Black Ops game" and to re-examine key features, including visual fidelity, movement, and campaign design; they also re-added several fan-favorite features from previous Call of Duty titles that had been absent from recent entries, including the "Prestige" ranking system and the "Theater" mode, which allows players to rewatch their previous multiplayer matches.

 Black Ops 6 is built on Call of Dutys "shared" game engine, first introduced in Call of Duty: Modern Warfare II (2022); previous Treyarch titles used a separate engine developed at the studio.
 A portion of the game's four-year development was spent on rebuilding "the core Black Ops experience" from the ground-up within the new engine and ensuring that the multiplayer mode "[felt] like Black Ops."
 Treyarch also overhauled the user interface for the Call of Duty HQ launcher—a hub for accessing the latest Call of Duty titles and Call of Duty: Warzone—to address design issues found in Modern Warfare II and Call of Duty: Modern Warfare III (2023) and to provide players with direct access to titles within Call of Duty HQ.